 Let that sink in.
 Pre-med dating is not competing with your GPA.
 For most pre-med men, it is actively supporting it.

 By the time students reach med school, 67% of medical students are already in relationships.
 Only 33% arrive single.
 Of those who are single, 72% are actively trying to change that.
 You are not operating in a world where your peers have abandoned dating.
-You are operating in a world where the peers who figured this out are quietly doing better in class too.
+Instead, you are operating in a world where the peers who figured this out are quietly doing better in class too.

 The case for developing your dating life during pre-med is not just personal.
 It is academic and psychological.
 Ignore it at your own risk.